ViniciussSantos/webCrawler/README.md

 # Overview

-A web scraper that crawls through a list of websites in websites.csv and generates a logo.csv with their logo URLs
+A web scraper that crawls through a list of websites in websites.csv and generates a logo.csv file with their logo URLs

 # How to Run